zshipko/ocaml-b2/README.md

 `ocaml-b2` provides OCaml bindings to the Backblaze B2 API.

-## Dependencies

-    - cohttp-lwt
-    - ezjsonm
-    - nocrypto

 ## Installation

     opam pin add b2 https://github.com/zshipko/ocaml-b2.git

 ## API

-All  methods for version 1 of the B2 API can be found in the module `B2.V1`
+All  methods for version 1 of the B2 API can be found in the module `B2.V1`.
+The OCaml API tries to mirror the [Backblaze documentation](https://www.backblaze.com/b2/docs/) as closely as possible.

-See b2.mli for OCaml type signatures
+See `b2.mli` for further details.

 ## Usage